Identification of Child Penalties: Empirical Context and Identification Setup

 The term “child penalty” is frequently used to describe the differential impact of parenthood on labor market outcomes between women and men.
-Several causal estimands can capture this gender gap.
-A natural starting point is $ATE(f,d,a) - ATE(m,d,a)$, which reflects the level difference in the impact of parenthood on earnings between females and males.
-However, since earnings levels may differ by gender even in the absence of children, researchers may prefer a normalized comparison.
-One such alternative is $\theta(f,d,a) - \theta(m,d,a)$, which captures the gender gap in relative earnings losses from parenthood, that is, the gender gap in normalized effects.
-Since the normalized event study approach (Section \ref{sec:event_studies}) compares $\widehat{\theta}_{\mathrm{ES}}(g,e)$ in \eqref{eq:cp_main_res} across gender, $\theta(f,d,a) - \theta(m,d,a)$ represents the causal estimand implicitly targeted in that empirical strategy.
+The normalized event study approach (Section \ref{sec:event_studies}) compares $\widehat{\theta}_{\mathrm{ES}}(g,e)$ in \eqref{eq:cp_main_res} across gender.
+Hence $\theta(f) - \theta(m)$, which captures the gender gap in relative earnings losses from parenthood, represents the target causal estimand under that empirical strategy.